 Bargaining Power of Buyers or Customers (Weak Force)

 Walmart faces the weak intensity of the bargaining power of buyers in the retail industry environment.
 Based on Porter’s Five Forces analysis model, the large population of buyers makes it difficult for them to impose significant pressure on retail firms.
 Walmart is subject to the following external factors concerning the weak bargaining power of buyers or customers:

 - Small size of individual purchases (weak force)

 The large population of buyers exerts a weak force on Walmart and the retail industry.
 Individual buyers have negligible impact on the company’s global revenues.
 The weak force of buyer diversity and the weak force of small individual purchases further weaken the bargaining power of customers.
 Higher buyer diversity makes it more difficult for customers to collectively impose pressure on the company.
-In effect, the bargaining power of buyers is weak in influencing Walmart and other retail firms.
+In effect, the bargaining power of buyers is weak in influencing Walmart and other firms in the industry.

 Bargaining Power of Suppliers (Weak Force)